Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Abstract

 \section{Abstract}

-We show an explicit construction in 3 dimensions for a convex, mono-monostatic polyhedron with 21 vertices and 21 faces.
-This polyhedron is a homogeneous 0-skeleton, with equal masses located at each vertex.
-This construction serves as an upper bound for the minimal number of faces and vertices of mono-monostatic polyhedra, interpreted as homogeneous 0-skeletons and complements the recently provided lower bound of 8 vertices.
-This is the first known discrete construction of a homogeneous mono-monostatic object.
+We show an explicit construction in 3 dimensions for a convex, mono-monostatic polyhedron (i.e., having exactly one stable and one unstable equilibrium) with 21 vertices and 21 faces.
+This polyhedron is a 0-skeleton, with equal masses located at each vertex.
+The above construction serves as an upper bound for the minimal number of faces and vertices of mono-monostatic 0-skeletons and complements the recently provided lower bound of 8 vertices.
+This is the first known construction of a mono-monostatic polyhedral solid.
+We also show that a similar construction for homogeneous distribution of mass cannot result in a mono-monostatic solid.

-\section{Introduction}
+\section{Introduction.}